cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 This section lists recommended suites for hashing to standard elliptic curves.

-A suite fully specifies the procedure for hashing byte strings to points on a specific elliptic curve group.
+A hash-to-curve suite fully specifies the procedure for hashing byte strings to points on a specific elliptic curve group.
+{{suites-howto}} describes how to implement a suite.
+Designers specifying a protocol that requires hashing to an elliptic curve should either choose an existing suite or specify a new one as described in {{new-suite}}.

+All protocols and applications using a hash-to-curve suite MUST choose a domain separation tag (DST) in accordance with the guidelines in {{domain-separation}}.
+In addition, protocols and applications whose security requires a random oracle that returns points on the target curve MUST use a suite whose encoding type is hash\_to\_curve; see {{roadmap}} and immediately below for more information.

-Each suite comprises the following parameters:
+A hash-to-curve suite comprises the following parameters:

 - Suite ID, a short name used to refer to a given suite.
   {{suiteIDformat}} discusses the naming conventions for suite IDs.